The Inquisitor (Red Dwarf): Cultural references

-In S20E08 of The Simpsons; The Burns and The Bees; Homer Simpson uses Rimmer's line, "A simple yes would have sufficed!", to similar comic effect.

 Reception

-The episode was originally broadcast on the British television channel BBC2 on 27 February 1992 in the 9:00pm evening time slot, and received a mixed reaction from viewers.
+The episode was originally broadcast on the British television channel BBC2 on 27 February 1992 in the 9:00p.m. time slot, and received a mixed reaction from viewers.
 Although the episode was viewed by over 5 million viewers, the episode has been regarded as very Sci-Fi, and some people found the ending of the episode confusing, and the time travel aspect had added to the confusion.